RiotAPI/Riot-Games-API-Developer-Assets/README.md

 _Commits may be accepted for collections or new complete ZIP folders._

+### DEVELOPER ACCOUNTS
+Create a RGAPI developer account [here](https://developer.riotgames.com/).

+After creating account, sign in and read the [API documentation](https://developer.riotgames.com/api-methods/) to learn more.

+There are great step-by-step guides and resources available through your RGAPI account.

+You will also receive a developer key to begin using the API.
+You will find it on your dashboard.

 ### DATA DRAGON CDN
-* There's TONS of assets hosted on the [DDragon CDN](http://http://ddragon.leagueoflegends.com/tool/.com)
+* There's TONS of assets hosted on the [DDragon CDN](http://http://ddragon.leagueoflegends.com/tool/.com)! (view on [API page](https://developer.riotgames.com/static-data.html))
     * ### Art v6.24.1
        * Profile Icons
           * http://ddragon.leagueoflegends.com/cdn/6.24.1/img/profileicon/588.png